Ruth Gaines-Shelton: Biography

-Gaines-Shelton was born on April 8, 1872 in Glasgow, Missouri.
+Gaines-Shelton was born on April 8, 1872, in Glasgow, Missouri.
 Her father was Reverend George W. Gaines, a minister in the African Methodist Episcopal Church and her mother was Mary Elizabeth Gaines.
 Gaines-Shelton was raised by her father following her mother’s early death when Gaines-Shelton was only a little girl.
 Throughout her life, Gaines-Shelton assisted her father with church work as he directed the building of the Old Bethel AME Church on Dearborn Street in Chicago.
 Gaines-Shelton attended Wilberforce University in Ohio and graduated in 1895.
 She taught in public schools in Montgomery, Missouri from 1894 to 1899.
 In 1898, Gaines-Shelton married William Osbern Shelton and together they had three children.
 Gaines-Shelton is most well known for her play The Church Fight (1925) and the play is notable for being one of the first comedies written by an African-American.
-Gaines-Shelton passed away in Montgomery, Missouri in 1938.
+Gaines-Shelton died in Montgomery, Missouri, in 1938.

 Works

 Ruth Gaines-Shelton plays were part of the Harlem Renaissance.
 She began writing plays in 1906 many of which were written for her own church, for children, and for women's clubs.
 Not all of her plays have survived with many of her manuscripts lost and unpublished.
 Some of the many other plays she has written include Aunt Hagar's Children, The Church Mouse, Gena, the Lost Child, Lord Earlington's Broken Vow, Mr. Church, and Parson's Dewdrop Bride.
 Gaines-Shelton’s work, like many other Black artists of her time, is highly important because it documents the experiences of Black Americans during a time when opportunities for this expression were closed off to them.

 In 1925, when Gaines-Shelton was just a grandmother she submitted her play, The Church Fight, to a playwrighting contest sponsored by The Crisis.
 Her work earned her a second-place prize of $40 as well as additional recognition for Gaines-Shelton's work.
-Her play was subsequently published in The Crisis on May 1926.
+Her play was subsequently published in The Crisis in May 1926.
 Additionally, her play was performed by The Krigwa Players in the basement of Harlem’s 135th Street Library.
 The play was performed alongside another winner of the crisis magazine, The Broken Banjo.
 The two plays together earned $240 in ticket sales.
 It is averaged that 200 patrons would come and watch The Church Fight along with other plays of that time.
 The Church Fight marked a milestone in the Harlem community by being a part of the first series of plays written by Black Americans and for Black Americans.